Implementing Digital Transformation

 Why Digital Transformation Matters

 Ask the founders and investors of Blockbuster if they wished they pushed forward with a faster digital transformation.
-There’s myriad other cautionary tales of companies that held significant market shares, but didn’t move in time with the pace of change.
+There are myriad other cautionary tales of companies that held significant market shares but didn’t move in time with the pace of change.
 Consider a brand such as Nike that makes money selling shoes, clothing, and equipment.
-It’s moving into digital through its own branded fitness trackers, and even the launch of connected footwear which will further inform athletes about their progress and training.
+It’s moving into digital through its own branded fitness trackers and even the launch of connected footwear which will further inform athletes about their progress and training.
 The company also features Nike+, a social community with running clubs, coaching, and events that blend together digital data and real-world experiences.
-Such digital transformations on the customer-facing side allow companies to stay relevant with Millennials and the even younger demographics.
+Such digital transformations on the customer-facing side allow companies to stay relevant with Millennials and even younger demographics.

 We stand for fresh view on business and implement novelties with pleasure.

 Every team member has over five years of experience in business.